M-amir097/ipc/English.README.md

-# IPC流用可能部 IPC Diversion Section
+# IPC Diversion Section

-## 概要 Overview
+## Overview

-* ServerとClientの通信処理(IPC)部分を汎用的に実装したものです。A general implementation of the Server and Client Inter-processing communication (IPC) part.
+* A general implementation of the Server and Client Inter-processing communication (IPC) part.
-* 大きく以下で構成されています。It consists largely of the following:
+* It consists mainly of the following:
-  * IPCライブラリ実装ソースIPC library implementation source: src, include
+  * IPC library implementation source: src, include
-  * IPC単体テスト用プログラムIPC unit test program: ipc_unit_test
+  * IPC unit test program: ipc_unit_test

-# ビルド方法Build Method
+# Building Method

-* 以下の手順でビルド可能です。You can build it by following these steps:
+* Building by following steps:
   ```bash
   $ mkdir build
   $ cd build
   $ cmake ..
   $ make
   ```
-  * 上記のコマンドは以下のスクリプトでも実行可能です。 The above command can be executed with the following script.
+  * The above commands can be executed with the following script:
     ```bash
     $ ./buildtest.sh
     ```

-後述するインストールでは、ホストPC(/usr/local/)にインストールされる。インストール先を変更するためには、cmakeに渡すオプションを変更する。
+For the installation described next, which will be installed on the host PC (/ usr / local /).
-In the installation described later, it will be installed on the host PC (/ usr / local /).
-To change the installation destination, change the options passed to cmake.
+Change the options passed to _cmake_ to change the installation destination.

 ```
 例 Example
 $ cmake -DCMAKE_INSTALL_PREFIX=./install ..
 ```

-# インストール方法 Install method
+# Installing Method

   ```bash
   $ cd build
   $ sudo make install
   ```

-成功すると、下記のログが出力される。If successful, the following log will be output.
+When succeeded, the following log will be output.

 ```
 [100%] Built target ipc